awsdocs/aws-kms-developer-guide/doc_source/programming-grants.md

 ## Viewing a grant<a name="list-grants"></a>

-To get detailed information about the grants on an AWS KMS customer master key, use the [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operation\.
+To get detailed information about the grants on a KMS key, use the [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operation\.

 **Note**
 The `GranteePrincipal` field in the `ListGrants` response usually contains the grantee principal of the grant\.
 However, when the grantee principal in the grant is an AWS service, the `GranteePrincipal` field contains the [service principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-services), which might represent several different grantee principals\.